hafeezkhan909/Distribution-Shift-Lane-Perception/README.md

 `dslp-run-experiment`, and `dslp-log-manager` for running experiments and managing JSON logs without cloning the repository.

+The wheel bundles the upstream `torch-two-sample` project, compiling its `torch_two_sample` extension during installation—no extra dependency installs are required beyond the build prerequisites listed in `pyproject.toml`.

 ### Enviroment

 #### Python 3 and Required Packages